Wolfieheart/ArmorStandEditor-Issues/README.md

 # ArmorStandEditor-Issues
-For all Issues of ArmorStandEditor-Reborn
+For all Issues of ArmorStandEditor-Reborn.
+Please post your issues in the issues tab!